nikeshsraj10/checkers-ai/rules.md

 ## Win Criteria

-A player wins the game when the opponent cannot make a move.
-In most cases, this is because all of the opponent's pieces have been captured, but it could also be because all of his pieces are blocked in.
+A player wins the game when
+- The opponent cannot make a move because all of their pieces are blocked in.
+- The opponent's pieces have been captured
+- If there has been no captures for the last 50 moves(25 moves for each player)